offbynull/portmapper/README.md

 #### How does this library discover NAT-PMP and PCP gateway devices?

-Unfortunately, Java doesn't provide a built-in mechanisms to grab the gateway address from the OS, nor does it allow you to do ICMP probing to find devices on path (e.g. set TTL to 1 and ping, the first device is very likely the gateway).
+Unfortunately, Java doesn't provide a built-in way to grab gateway addresses from the OS, nor does it allow you to do ICMP probing to find devices on path (e.g. set TTL to 1 and ping, the first device is very likely the gateway).
 As such, the Port Mapper project makes use of various OS-specific commands to find gateway addresses.
 You can find out which commands are used by looking through the source code.

 #### Does this library support PCP authentication and/or UPnP-IGD device protection?